-Overcoming resistance and Homestead Abundance
+Overcoming the resistance and Homestead Abundance

 Freud talked about a self-destruct mechanism that motivates humans to sabotage their own goals and desires.
 Freud called it a “death wish”.
-Steven Pressfield, in The War of Art, labels this self-destruct behavior, “The Resistance.”
+Steven Pressfield, in The War of Art, labels this self-destructive behaviour, “The Resistance.”
 Pressfield offers several ways to help you overcome the resistance, that sabotages your dreams and desires, in order to be who you were created to be.
 The Resistance is at work in the homestead life, too.

 The Resistance is a formidable foe.
 It shows up on the homestead in the jobs that never get finished, the animals that just don’t thrive, the barns that never fully get cleaned out, and the mini-carrots that never quite grew to their full potential because you never got around to thinning them or weeding them.
 When you are dependent on what you grow yourself, resistance will make sure that the crop is never quite up to its full potential.

 We didn’t get any asparagus.
 Both chickens and wild rabbits found their way into my garden all summer long and even into the winter.
-There was rabbit damage to my 7 year old apple trees that were just coming into bearing.
+There was rabbit damage to my 7-year-old apple trees that were just coming into bearing.
 The chickens scratched up 75% of the seed that I planted in the garden, last summer, and pecked out the seedlings, and uprooted the carrots.
 The asparagus was wiped out in a single season.
-And it was all for the want of a mere 6 foot piece of fencing.
+And it was all for the want of a mere 6-foot piece of fencing.
 Yesterday morning, that remaining fence was wired into place.
 It took about 20 minutes.
 The resistance was overcome.

 Another place the resistance rears its ugly head at Joybilee Farm is the routine selenium – vitamin E injections that we give our ewes and does.
-Our soils are deplete in selenium.
+Our soils are depleted in selenium.
 Selenium affects muscle tone and the growth of the baby in the womb.
 A mother that is low in selenium will have a dead fetus, might reabsorb her pregnancy, have a weak kid that can’t stand at birth, or even need help delivering the baby due to poor muscle tone in the womb and poor muscle strength in the baby.
 It’s a serious issue.
 Low selenium is a costly problem on many farms.
 Our way of dealing with it is to inject with selenium-vitamin E, before breeding and again 1 month before birth.
 At least that’s the plan.

 A selenium injection only lasts for about 8 weeks in the ewe’s body, so this is why 2 doses are needed during the winter.
 We also offer a mineral that is high in selenium, but because of the risk of selenium toxicity, there never seems to be enough in the mineral to actually keep our animals from having selenium deficiency.
 Knowing that we need to inject them before breeding and before they give birth, you’d think that we’d have enough needles on hand to do the job when it needs to be done.
 Well, for at least 5 out of the last 10 years, we’ve had to go to the feed store in the Spring to get more needles before we could do this critical job.
 And for 5 years out of the last 10, the feed store has only had about 1/3rd of the needles that we needed and we’ve had to order more.
 That’s where we stand this Spring, too – waiting for a call from the feed store.
 So we are rationing our remaining needles.